 Bigots, whose opinions are easily found after nearly every online news story about a trans person, regularly insist that chromosomes (only XX and XY) are the arbiter of gender, and hence unchangeable.
 “Transgender” is nothing but a flavor of the month (“Today I identify as a dog, and I expect to be given free food and petted all day”).
 The more “thoughtful” of these specimens tell us that it’s a neurotic disturbance, and we should seek therapy.
 But all have the core position that it’s a decision – a choice.

-If gender is a social construct (in any of the terminology variants that have been put forward), then they’re right.
+If gender is a social construct (in the sense that evolving social attitudes define it in any way), then they’re right.
 And they’re wrong.

 I know they’re wrong because I’ve lived this reality from the beginning of my memory.
 So I know, with absolute certainty, that if it was “socially constructed”, it happened before I had a vocabulary that included “social construct” (and long before I had the slightest notion that there were sex-specific roles in society).
 In general, this is the experience of essentially every trans woman whose story has reached the public today. (“Essentially” allows for the rare exception that is likely in every aspect of biology.
 I’m not aware of any, but there may of course be.)